edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 M

 ### Who may be harmed & how
-- User - the user may experience harm if sharp chips are ejected from the workpiece.
+- User - the user may experience harm if swarf is ejected from the workpiece.
-- Bystanders and other users of the room - though less likely, chips ejected during cutting may injure other users in the room.
+- Bystanders and other users of the room - though less likely, swarf ejected during cutting may injure other users in the room.

 ### Control measures
-- Training - user should perform cuts at appropriate feeds and speeds to ensure chips are an appropriate size.
-User should stop the machine immediately if chips are being ejected violently or are too big or too small.
+- Training - user should perform cuts at appropriate feeds and speeds to ensure swarf is an appropriate size.
+User should stop the machine immediately if swarf is being ejected violently or is too big or too small.
 - Equipment - user and other users of the room should wear eye protection, ear protection, closed toed shoes, and long sleeves.
 A first aid kit is available.
 An emergency stop button and footbrake are installed.